Connect to your S3 bucket

 DROP CONNECTION my_s3_connection;

-However, note that if there are existing tables or jobs that are dependent upon the connection in question, the connection cannot be deleted.
+However, if existing tables or jobs are dependent upon the connection, the connection cannot be deleted.